morganwalker/simple-python-http/README.md

 6. `env | grep DOCKER` #confirm the env vars are set
 7. `docker build --build-arg PORT=8001 -t flask .` #if you want to change the exposed port
 8. `docker run -e PORT=8001 -e WORKERS=5 -p 8001:8001 --name flask1 -d flask` #if you want to change the workers and bind port
-9. `docker exec -i -t flask1 /bin/sh` #connect to running container
+9. `docker exec -it flask1 /bin/sh` #connect to running container
 10. Navigate to app at http://192.168.99.100:8001/
 ***